R-ONE-FR/List-of-Hash/README.md

 You can easily change parameters

-``I made an attempt to run the calculations in parallel, but unfortunately with little success.
+``I made an attempt to run the calculations in parallel, but unfortunately with no success.
 If you have any suggestions, I'm open``